 Windows may shatter from the heat so lay down on the seat or floor and cover yourself with a non-synthetic coat or blanket to protect from flying glass.
 Drink water if you have it and use a small amount to soak a bandana or other cloth that you can breathe through to filter the smoke.

 One of the reasons you may be stranded in your car overnight would be while traveling to your bug out location.
 Even if your bug out location is close and you have chosen a one of the best bug out vehicles possible, never assume that you can get there without incident.

 Plan for delays, including traffic jams, vehicle malfunction, or blocked roads that mean you could be forced to the night or several nights in your vehicle.

 During a bug out situation, it’s not about just surviving the night in your car, you have to be wary of being discovered by anyone more desperate than you are, who may want to try and take your vehicle and supplies.

 In addition, you will need to be smart about where you park and how you conduct yourself so that you avoid being discovered.
 It’s always better to keep moving if possible, but if you must stop to rest or sleep, try to park in location where you can go unnoticed.

 Plan ahead to use blackout curtains or cover your windows with blankets to block out any light from your lantern or flashlight.
 Fire and cooking should be avoided if possible.
-If you must start a fire or cook, make sure you use a stealth fire as described in this video to minimize risk of detection.
+If you must start a fire or cook, make sure you use a stealth fire to minimize risk of detection: